 Author: Amanda L. Boyd

-Factual mistakes (all minor): it’s not at all certain that the Yeshua abolished the sacrifices with His crucifixion, as Matthew 5:17 applies just as much to those as to the other laws.
+Factual mistakes (mostly minor – except for the last one I’ll mention): it’s not at all certain that the Yeshua abolished the sacrifices with His crucifixion, as Matthew 5:17 applies just as much to those as to the other laws.

 The oft-repeated claim that 80% of the world’s nations legalise polygamy is a common misconception.
 Here’s a map of polygamy’s legality around the world:

 The mention of multiple wives in Job wasn’t describing Job.

 The Caleb mentioned as having multiple wives was probably another Caleb.